Don has coached the voice work for actors on Broadway, off Broadway, in feature films, television productions, and in regional theater.

 As an actor he can currently be seen on the Netflix production of The Chair.

-He coached the dialects for the Broadway musical, The Pirate Queen as well as a number of world premiere productions including the Stephen Flaherty/Lynne Ahrens musical The Glorious Ones and the original productions of Red Herring, The Secret Letters of Jackie and Marilyn, Louder, Faster, The Morini Strad, Speak American, The 13th of Paris and The Compleat Female Stage Beauty (in which he also played the role of Samuel Pepys).
+He has worked with actors with various accents in premiere productions including the Stephen Flaherty/Lynne Ahrens musical The Glorious Ones and the original productions of Red Herring, The Secret Letters of Jackie and Marilyn, Louder, Faster, The Morini Strad, Speak American, The 13th of Paris and The Compleat Female Stage Beauty (in which he also played the role of Samuel Pepys).

-As an actor Wadsworth has been featured in the PBS television film Clarence Darrow with Kevin Spacey and Breathing Lessons, a Hallmark Television film.
+As an actor Wadsworth has been featured in the PBS television film Clarence Darrow and Breathing Lessons, a Hallmark Television film.
 He has performed in many dramas and musicals including Fame, Cabaret, the national tour of Camelot playing Merlyn to Stacy Keach’s King Arthur.
 A veteran of more than 20 Shakespeare productions, he has played a wide variety of roles including Malvolio in Twelfth Night, Bottom in A Midsummer Night’s Dream and the Fool in King Lear.
-He appears in the films Smart People with Dennis Quaid and Sarah Jessica Parker and Mysteries of Pittsburgh.
+He appears in the films Smart People with Dennis Quaid and Sarah Jessica Parker and in the film Mysteries of Pittsburgh.

 Wadsworth studied with Edith Skinner, the Speech and Dialects coach for the American Conservatory Theater, Cicely Berry, the Voice Director of the Royal Shakespeare Company and Patsy Rodenberg, the Voice Director of the Royal National Theatre of Great Britain.